muggy8/improbable/from-me-to-me/XsCMjlrV.md

 I'm sure he'll be able to do something to stop this!

-I'm sure if he explains the situation then the elves here will surely beleave him!
+I'm sure if he explains the situation then the elves here will surely believe him!
 After all, he's a Master and he was there at the Exams on that day!

 I have to get to Mikay and get tell him to help!